This post may contain affiliate links. Please read my disclosure policy.

 - Transfer the pesto to a large serving bowl and stir in the cheese.

 - Bring a large (5- 6 quart) pot of water to a boil.
-Season with 2 tablespoons salt.
+Season with 3 tablespoons salt.

 - Cook the pasta until it’s al dente.
 Scoop out 1 cup of the pasta cooking water and reserve.
 Drain the pasta.

-- Mix 1/2 cup of the pasta water into the pesto until it forms a creamy, saucy consistency, adding more water a little at a time if it's too thick.
+- Mix ½ cup of the pasta water into the pesto until it forms a creamy, saucy consistency, adding more water a little at a time if it's too thick.
 Add the hot pasta to the bowl and toss with the sauce.

-- Sprinkle the pasta with a little more grated romano cheese and some of the herb leaves, if you like.
+- Tear the burrata into pieces and distribute over the pasta (it will be too soft to slice).
+Sprinkle the pasta with a little more grated Romano cheese and some of the herb leaves, if you like.